Apply for an SSN

 - Letter from Office of Global Learning verifying that you are eligible for an SSN.
 Complete the F-1 SSN Eligibility Letter or J-1 SSN Eligibility Letter request.

-- Pay stub or letter from your hiring department verifying your employment
+- Pay stub or letter (on letterhead) from your hiring department verifying your employment

 If you are an F-1 or J-1 student with an off-campus job, you will also need: